 Strong communities are an essential part of America, but where we live, how we live, and how we interact with each other is changing.
 The ability to buy everything online, have our groceries delivered straight to our door, and work remotely instead of from an office creates a very different picture of Main Street.

-David Bohigian, Acting President and CEO of the US Overseas Private Investment Corporation (OPIC), looks at sidewalks when he thinks of neighborhoods: “I think the way you judge a neighborhood is by the sidewalks…We talk about capital often, financial capital, but social capital is built on sidewalks.”
+David Bohigian, former acting CEO of the U.S. Overseas Private Investment Corporation (now the U.S. International Development Finance Corporation, DFC), looks at sidewalks when he thinks of neighborhoods: “I think the way you judge a neighborhood is by the sidewalks…We talk about capital often, financial capital, but social capital is built on sidewalks.”
 Sidewalks can offer beauty in the form of well-paved roads and paths around green spaces and central areas; prosperity, as business can grow where there is foot traffic, providing more gathering places that expand opportunities for human connectedness.
 For more on these three areas of impact in neighborhoods, see Conscious Capitalism.

 What else do people today want in their communities?
 How else are America’s communities and the face of Main Street changing?
 Is a loss of personal connection through digitization impacting communities?
 And who plays a role in fixing communities that may be on the decline?